adrianlapaz3/Procesamiento_Lenguaje_Natural/Desafio_4/README.md

 Ejemplos de inferencia:

-Pregunta: 🧔🏽‍♂️ What do you do for a living?
+Pregunta el 🧔🏽‍♂️ What do you do for a living?

-Respuesta: 🤖 i am a student
+Responde la 🤖 i am a student

 -
 Pregunta: 🧔🏽‍♂️ Do you read?

-Respuesta: 🤖 yes
+Responde la 🤖 *yes*

 -
 Pregunta: 🧔🏽‍♂️ Do you have any pet?

-Respuesta: 🤖 yes i have a tiger
+Responde la 🤖 *yes i have a tiger*

 -
 Pregunta: 🧔🏽‍♂️ Where are you from?

-Respuesta: 🤖 i am from the united states
+Responde la 🤖 *"i am from the united states"*

 ---